How to Install Drywall Anchors

 Applications for Self-Tapping Drywall Screws

-- Clean up a connection: Prior to you deploy new fittings, use a drywall screw’s sharp point to dig old compound and tape from the pipe threads.listed below are a couple of other things they’re great for:
+- Clean up a connection: Prior to deploying new fittings, use a drywall screw’s sharp point to dig old compound and tape from the pipe threads.

-- Create a starting point for a drill: Tapping a small drywall screw with a hammer chips away a small amount of glaze on a ceramic tile.
+- Create a starting point for a drill: Tapping a small drywall screw with a hammer will chip away a small amount of glaze on a ceramic tile.
 This tiny “hole” will be a beginning point for the drill and will prevent it from moving around.

 Many cabinet installers use drywall screws for installing cabinets and also for the actual making of the cabinets themselves.
 A drywall screw very popular with the cabinet installers has yellow zinc plating.
 The yellow zinc looks lovely with the wood and the plating gives a little added corrosive resistance as well!
 Ultimately, you have all kinds of different options for managing your requirements and ensuring you’re ready to go when you need to tackle a project.
 With self-tapping drywall screws, you can handle several different applications conveniently.